 Number of Shares of Common Stock.
-The number of shares of common stock that may be currently issued under the 2021 Stock Plan is 3,000,000.
-If the proposed amendment is approved by stockholders, the number of shares of common stock that would be authorized for issuance under the 2021 Stock Plan would be 7,000,000.
+The number of shares of common stock that may be currently issued under the 2021 Stock Plan is 34, which equals the number of outstanding and exercisable options granted under the 2021 Stock Plan.
+If the proposed amendment is approved by stockholders, the number of shares of common stock that would be authorized for issuance under the 2021 Stock Plan would be 2,100,034.

 Shares issuable under the 2021 Stock Plan may be authorized but unissued shares or treasury shares.
 If there is a lapse, forfeiture, expiration, termination or cancellation of any award made under the 2021 Stock Plan for any reason, or if shares of common stock are issued under such award and thereafter are reacquired by the Company pursuant to rights reserved by the Company upon issuance thereof, the shares subject to the award or reacquired by us, will again be available for issuance.
 Any shares subject to an award that are delivered to us by a participant, or withheld by us on behalf of a participant, as payment for an award or payment of withholding taxes due in connection with an award will not again be available for issuance, and all such shares will count toward the number of shares issued under the 2021 Stock Plan.
 Shares purchased by us with the proceeds received from a stock option exercise will not be available again for issuance and will count toward the number of shares issued under the 2021 Stock Plan.
-The number of shares of common stock issuable under the 2021 Stock Plan is subject to adjustment, in the event of any reorganization, recapitalization, stock split, stock distribution, merger, consolidation, split-up, spin-off, combination, subdivision, consolidation or exchange of shares, any change in the capital structure of the company or any similar corporate transaction.
+Shares split, stock distribution, merger, consolidation, split-up, spin-off, combination, subdivision, consolidation or exchange of shares, any change in the capital structure of the company or any similar corporate transaction.
 In each case, the Committee has the discretion to make adjustments it deems necessary to preserve the intended benefits under the 2021 Stock Plan.
 No award granted under the 2021 Stock Plan may be transferred, except by will, the laws of descent and distribution.